 Under self assessment an individual is responsible for ensuring that their tax liability is calculated and any tax owing is paid on time.
 We summarise the tax payment rules and penalties for failing to pay on time.
-If you live in the London area we, at Tish Press & Company, can prepare your tax return on your behalf and advise you on payments that may need to be made to HMRC.
+If you live in the Shenfield area we, at Tish Press & Company, can prepare your tax return on your behalf and advise you on payments that may need to be made to HMRC.

 Payment of tax

 The UK income tax system requires the payer of certain sources of income to deduct tax at source which removes the need for many taxpayers to submit a tax return or make additional payments.
 This applies in particular to employment income.
 Interest is now received gross of tax but the savings allowance removes most taxpayers from the need to pay tax on such income.
 However deduction of tax at source is not possible for the self employed or if someone has substantial investment income.
 As a result we have a payment regime in which the payments will usually be made in instalments.